m-triagni/mern_01_user_authentication/README.md

 - Prepare 2 email account for email from and email to when email authentication is executed.
 - Put the email from and email to in AWS SNS service

-## 2. Update env file at server\.env and modify this content:
+## 2. Update env file at server/.env and modify this content:
 - DATABASE_URL : Type your database url
 - AWS_APP_KEY : AWS App Key for SNS email service
 - AWS_SECRET_KEY : AWS Secret Key for SNS email service